World News | What to Know About Kash Patel, Trump's Pick to Lead FBI | LatestLY

 He appeared in 2022 before the Washington grand jury investigating Trump's hoarding of classified documents at his Mar-a-Lago estate in Florida after receiving immunity for his testimony.

-Earning some K$H: Shortly after Trump left office, Patel launched Fight with Kash, an organization that funds defamation lawsuits and peddles a wide variety of merchandise, including branded socks and other clothing with the “K$H” logo.
+Shortly after Trump left office, Patel launched Fight with Kash, an organisation that funds defamation lawsuits and peddles a wide variety of merchandise, including branded socks and other clothing with the “K$H” logo.

 Patel has also turned to publishing.
 He wrote a book called “Government Gangsters,” which is part memoir and part screed against the so-called deep state.
 Patel teamed with Bannon to release a film version.
 Patel has also authored children's books that lionize Trump — “The Plot Against the King” features a thinly veiled Hillary Clinton as the villain going after “King Donald” while Kash plays a wizard who thwarts her plans.